Becoming a Carnivore

 - Fatigue/low energy

-- Seasonal allergies (these babies came on around 5 years ago or so, bad enough to make me HATE the spring)
+- Seasonal allergies (came on around 5 years ago or so, bad enough to make me HATE the spring)

 - Cystic back acne